microsoft/PowerToys/README.md

 If you are a developer, feel free to send a pull request to the **Dev** branch.
 We still have a lot of features and bugs to resolve.
 Take a look at [issues page](https://github.com/qianlifeng/Wox/issues) if you want to contribute :)

 If you are not a developer, you can still contribute to the project.
-Install the [Latest build](https://ci.appveyor.com/project/qianlifeng/wox/history) and report [here](https://github.com/qianlifeng/Wox/issues).
+Install the [Latest build](https://ci.appveyor.com/project/qianlifeng/wox/history) and report bug [here](https://github.com/qianlifeng/Wox/issues).
 Feedback is always welcome!

 Docs
 =========